 - Any unpaid taxes, duties or charges in respect of Your Parcel;

-- Any acts or omissions of any Merchant, including any refusal by a Merchant to ship goods to your ShopMate Address or any conditions (including additional taxes, levies, or charges) or restrictions placed by a Merchant on such shipping; or
+- Any acts or omissions of any Merchant, including any refusal by a Merchant to ship goods to Your ShopMate Address or any conditions (including additional taxes, levies, or charges) or restrictions placed by a Merchant on such shipping;

-- We will notify you when Your Parcel arrives at the Warehouse.
-If you haven't received a notification from Australia Post by the date of expected delivery notified to you by the Merchant, please check My Tracking on the ShopMate site and then contact our customer service team for support at shopmate.auspost.com.au.
+- We will notify You when Your Parcel arrives at the Warehouse.
+If You haven't received a notification from Australia Post by the date of expected delivery notified to You by the Merchant, You should first confirm details of despatch and delivery on the Merchant website, and if delivery is confirmed You should check My Tracking on the ShopMate site and then contact our customer service team for support at shopmate.auspost.com.au/help-and-support/contact-us.

-- We will notify you if any of Your Parcels arrive at our Warehouse visibly damaged or if your Parcel contains Dangerous or Prohibited items.
+- We will notify You if any of Your Parcels arrive at our Warehouse visibly damaged, or if Your Parcel contains Dangerous or Prohibited items, or appears to be incapable of being processed or shipped by Us for any other reason.

-- Where the value of your Parcel is assessed to be over $2,500 American Dollars, we will ask you to complete a customs declaration for Your Parcels, provide any requested information and documentation we require and ask you to pay the applicable Charges within 14 days of us notifying you of those Charges.
-You warrant that all information you give to us is accurate, complete and not misleading.
-Please note that the declared value will include the cost of Your Parcel from the Merchant to our warehouse.
-You acknowledge and agree that you are responsible for verifying any Customs declaration we complete on your behalf.
+- Where the value of Your Parcel is assessed to be over $2,500 American Dollars, we will ask You to complete a US customs declaration for Your Parcels, and provide any requested information and documentation.
+We will require and ask You to pay the applicable US Customs Charges within 14 days of Us notifying You of those Charges.
+You warrant that all information You give to us is accurate, complete and not misleading.
+You acknowledge and agree that You are responsible for verifying any Customs declaration We complete on Your behalf.

 - Extra Cover may be requested at additional cost for some Parcels.
-Extra Cover is only available for the shipping period leaving from the Warehouse to your Delivery Address.
-Extra Cover shall not apply for the time in which a Parcel is held in storage at the Warehouse.
+Extra Cover is only available for the shipping period commencing when the Parcel leaves the Warehouse until it is delivered to Your Delivery Address.
+Extra Cover is not available for the shipping of a parcel from a Merchant to the Warehouse, or for the time in which a Parcel is held in storage at the Warehouse.
 Specific terms and conditions (including exclusions) apply to Extra Cover.
+You should note that Extra Cover charges are included for GST assessment purposes.
 The full terms and conditions applicable to Extra Cover are available here.

 - Complete any documents required under applicable Australian and/or US laws and regulations;